Liver disease is complex and requires both teamwork and tailored treatment to meet each patient's needs.

-This ensures you receive consistent and convenient care, even when you require complex treatment.
+This means you receive consistent and convenient care, even when you need complex treatment.

-These medications — known as protease inhibitors and polymerase inhibitors — are now being used, resulting in higher cure rates of hepatitis C.
+These medications — known asdirect-acting anti-virals (DAAs) — are now in use, resulting in higher cure rates of hepatitis C.

-In collaboration with Children's Hospital of Pittsburgh of UPMC, our liver disease doctors are investigating a new treatment for Alpha-1 antritrypsin deficiency — a rare genetic liver disorder, which currently is not treatable.
+Working with UPMC Children's Hospital of Pittsburgh, our liver disease doctors are looking for a new treatment for Alpha-1 antitrypsin deficiency.

-UPMC is the only center in the country participating in this research study.
+UPMC is the only center in the country taking part in this research study.

 Whether your diagnosis is new, or if you have lived with liver disease for some time, we're with you every step of the way.